Harsh-2002/ghost-env/README.md

 This repository contains a script to automate the setup of a Ghost development environment using Docker.

-## Prerequisites

-- [Docker](https://docs.docker.com/get-docker/): Make sure Docker is installed on your system.
-- [Git](https://git-scm.com/): Ensure Git is installed to clone this repository.

 ## Quick Start

 1. Install Git on your system: